GATO: GPU-Accelerated and Batched Trajectory Optimization for Scalable Edge Model Predictive Control: Design and Implementation

 GATO is designed to maximize all possible parallelism arising from the computational structure of the underlying (batched) optimal control problems.
 This is most apparent in the problem setup and line search steps (shown as steps a and c in Figure~\ref{fig:design}).
 Here we must form $S$, $\gamma$, and $\Phi^{-1}$ per equation~\ref{eq:trajoptSchur_2} and solve a line search for the final update to $Z$, namely $Z \gets Z + \alpha^*\delta Z^*$, under a merit function, $\mathcal{M}$:

-To do these steps we need to compute gradients and hessians of the costs and dynamics functions across all problems and timesteps ($N*M$ total timesteps), as well as compute the merit function values to support our line search, again requiring underlying cost and dynamics calculations across all problems, timesteps, and line search iterates ($N*M*\mathcal{A}$ total timesteps).
-As such, we exploit block-based parallelism for each timestep to maximize both the independent nature of these computations, as well as opportunities for within computation thread-based parallelism for the underlying small-scale linear algebra.
-We use the GRiD~\cite{plancher2022grid} library to ensure efficient dynamics (gradient) computations, which follows a similar computational model.
+where $\beta>1$ and $\mathcal{A}$ are positive integer values, with $\mathcal{A}$ representing the number of line search iterates.
+Throughout the steps, we compute gradients and Hessians of the costs and dynamics functions across all problems and timesteps ($N*M$ total timesteps), as well as compute the merit function values to support our line search, again requiring underlying cost and dynamics calculations across all problems, timesteps, and line search iterates ($N*M*\mathcal{A}$ total timesteps).
+As such, we exploit block-based parallelism for each timestep to maximize both the independent nature of these computations, as well as opportunities for within-computation thread-based parallelism for the underlying small-scale linear algebra.
+We use the GRiD~\cite{plancher2022grid} library for efficient dynamics (gradient) computations, which follows a similar computational model.

 \floatstyle{spaceruled} \restylefloat{algorithm}

 Importantly, because all computations to form $S$, $\gamma$, and each timestep's merit function are block-local, only cheap \emph{intra}-block synchronizations are needed.
 Only a single \emph{grid-wide} synchronization is required to finalize $\Phi^{-1}$, and a block-level reduction is used to compute the merit function for each line search iterate across all batches of solves.